 A matching professional profile for this job:

-Fully-licensed (Arizona MGI in math and language arts), I have a year of experience at Dane County Middle School working with English language learners in 6th and 7th grade sheltered math courses.
+Fully-licensed (Arizona MGI in math and language arts), I have a year of experience at Dane County Middle School working with English language learners in 6th and 7th grade sheltered math courses including four weeks of online teaching.
 Currently completing my reading diagnosis endorsement, I actively seek a position where I can continue to help at-risk students succeed.

 Obviously, this professional profile makes the candidate stand out above the crowd.
 These lines fit at the very top of a résumé, and an expanded version of this profile becomes the first paragraph of a cover letter.
 A computer finds the words that match, a report is generated to the human resources director and a principal will read this résumé and the candidate’s other materials.